The Williams Honors College offers many benefits

 The Honors Complex, located in the heart of campus, is the center of activity for honors students.

 Not only is it a residence hall for honors students, but it serves as a center for academics, too.
 The academic wing features a large classroom, seminar rooms, a computer lab, study lounges and a two-story common room for socializing and studying.

-Graduates of the Honors College earn special recognition on the diploma and transcript.
+Graduates of the Williams Honors College earn special recognition on the diploma and transcript.

 Students are also invited to a special graduation recognition ceremony to honor their achievements.